-Bull Moose Retirement Planning Co. is a father-son financial planning partnership located in the heart of Sylvania, Ohio.
+Bull Moose Retirement Planning Co. is a financial planning firm located in the heart of Sylvania, Ohio.
 We consider ourselves a boutique firm, which means our clients get the personal advisory attention they deserve.
 No getting lost in a huge corporate building, no getting shuffled from advisor to advisor.
 We tend to work with those who are in, or approaching the retirement transition, and need to deal with issues like timing claims of Social Security benefits, understanding Medicare options and creating a reliable income stream that they won't outlive.

 We've found that in today's age of automation and institutional financial planning, our clients want a different financial planning experience.
 It shouldn’t feel so stuffy.
 It should be personal.
 It’s a collaboration.
 It’s sharing dreams and working together to find ways to see them come to pass.
 We’ve really championed the “live life to the fullest” philosophy here.
 Isn’t that what retirement is all about?
 We want our clients to be able to go out there and enjoy life.

 Becky Croke - client relations manager

 Becky is a retired teacher with over 30 years of experience teaching elementary students in Northwest Ohio.
 As an early technology adopter, she started one of the first computer labs in the Sylvania School District and enjoys learning about new technologies.

 When she's not volunteering, she loves to travel, spending time with her children and grandchildren around the United States.

 If she had a life motto it would be, “I'm happy to help.”

 Ryan is a Series 65 registered investment adviser representative and a licensed insurance producer.
 Ryan earned a degree in Advertising from Kent State University.